What They Do: Radiation therapists treat cancer and other diseases in patients by administering radiation treatments.

 Most radiation therapists work full time.
 Radiation therapists keep a regular work schedule because radiation therapy procedures are usually planned in advance.

-Employment of radiation therapists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of radiation therapists is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 The incidence of cancer increases as people age, so an aging population may increase demand for radiation therapists.
 Continued advancements in the detection of cancer and the development of more sophisticated treatment techniques may also lead to greater demand for radiation therapy.